hema09148/netflix_sql_project2/README.md

 ## Business Problems and Solutions
-##1.
-Count the Number of Movies vs TV Shows
+## 1. Count the Number of Movies vs TV Shows
 sql
-Copy
-Edit
 SELECT
     type,
     COUNT(*)
 FROM netflix
 GROUP BY 1;
-Objective: Determine the distribution of content types on Netflix.

 2. Find the Most Common Rating for Movies and TV Shows sql